 Annual Piano Competition

 This MEA annual piano competition is designed for the more serious, self-motivated student who is interested in acquiring top-notch performing experience.
 It is a competition that rewards musicianship and artistry, and celebrates piano-playing at its finest.
 Each year it carries a new theme with required repertoire tied to age.
 It is open to students age 7 through 18, although younger students may play at the age 7 level.
 The required repertoire must be memorized, except for ensemble categories.
-Please see the Competition Syllabus for complete age and repertoire requirements.
+Please see the Competition Syllabus found on your Member Homepage for complete age and repertoire requirements.

 Rules and Regulations